yat8823jp/nifl/readme.md

 ### License

 Nifl is WordPress theme.
-This theme is a small theme of TwentyFifteen.
+This theme is a child theme of TwentyFifteen.
 Nifl theme is distributed under the terms of the GNU GPL, Version 2 (or later)

 This program is free software: